Taboo or Not Taboo? Mapping the Use of Chemical Weapons and Deterring Future Threats in the 21st Century

 - How would you engage with/ build on existing research?

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-Please note, to be considered for this funded PhD opportunity you must quote project code SASH4370219 when applying.
+Please note, to be considered for this self-funded PhD opportunity you must quote project code SASH4370219 when applying.